This article may contain compensated links. Please read disclaimer for more info.

 4. The Locals’ Backstage

-Pigalle is also the headquarters of the iconic cabaret Moulin Rouge, featuring the famous can-can dancers and more.
-Hidden behind its wings there’s the Bar à Bulles, a timeless place nestled in the Cité Veron perfect for a cold tea in this (too) warm afternoon of June.
+Pigalle is also the headquarters of the iconic cabaret Moulin Rouge, featuring the famous can-can dance and more.
+Hidden behind its wings, there’s the Bar à Bulles (4bis Cité Veron), a timeless place nestled in the Cité Veron perfect for a cold tea in a warm afternoon of June.

 5. La Boutique des Anges

-If you are following the points of this map of Montmartre, now it is time to climb the Butte.
-Montmartre is the kind of place where locals can still find small bookshops, thrift shops, and pretty gift shops.
-Here, even the Angels have their own address, La Boutique des Anges shop is entirely dedicated to them!
+If you are following the points of this Secret Montmartre map, now it is time to climb the Butte.
+Montmartre is the kind of place where locals can still find small bookshops, thrift shops, and cute gift shops.
+Here, even the angels have their own address; La Boutique des Anges shop is entirely dedicated to them!

 6. Medieval Remains and Medicinal Plants

-The garden tries to recreate the atmosphere of a medieval cloister, with a well in the center and medicinal plants around, well known for their healing properties.
+The garden tries to recreate the atmosphere of a medieval cloister, with a well in the center and surrounded by medicinal plants, well known for their healing properties.

-Access to this garden is restricted and you need to be very lucky to find it open when you pass by but it is worth a try!
+Access to this garden is often restricted, and you need to be very lucky to find it open when you pass by, but it is worth a try!

 Run by the family Roulleau since 1948, its owners haven’t stopped to entertain and innovate.
-They started programming different films in the same week and proposed a preview every Tuesday which welcome over the years the biggest stars of cinema.
-In 1969 they were the first to create a loyalty card.
+They started programming different films in the same week and proposed a preview every Tuesday, which welcomed the biggest cinema stars over the years.
+In 1969 Le Studio 28 was the first to create a loyalty card.

 8. Chez Plumeau

-Chez Plumeau is located on Place du Calvaire, a stone’s throw from Espace Dali and a bit away from the perpetual hustle and bustle of Montmartre.
+The bistro Chez Plumeau is located on Place du Calvaire, a stone’s throw from Espace Dalí and a bit away from the perpetual hustle and bustle of Montmartre.

 Place du Calvaire is a pretty square, quiet, picturesque, and with a great view of the Eiffel Tower.
 The stairway – rue du Calvaire is very picturesque too.

-Chez Plumeau replaced the former Auberge du Coucou, which became the famous cabaret loved by artists in the 1950s.
-Today it works as a bistro proposing decent French food and one of the most beautiful terraces in Montmartre.
+Chez Plumeau replaced the former Auberge du Coucou, a famous cabaret much loved by the Montmartre artists in the 1950s.
+Today it offers decent French food and one of the most beautiful terraces in Montmartre.

 Have lunch or just a drink in the shade of a graceful hundred-year-old wisteria.
-This terrace is very pleasant in the summer but also in winter when it is covered and heated.
-Inside, old stones, blond paneling, and dark wood furniture complete the warm Savoyard chalet atmosphere.
+This terrace is delightful in the summer but also in winter when it is covered and heated.
+Inside, old stones, light brown paneling, and dark wood furniture give the place a warm Savoyard chalet atmosphere.

 9. Dear Freedom

-The Square Nadar pays hommage to Félix Tournachon (1820-1910), nicknamed Nadar, pioneer of photography.
-This is a quiet beautiful square, the seat of one of Montmartre’s reservoirs built in the Neo-Byzantine style of the Sacré-Coeur.
+The Square Nadar pays homage to the photographer Félix Tournachon (1820-1910), nicknamed Nadar, pioneer of photography in France and the world.
+This is a quiet, beautiful square, the seat of one of Montmartre’s reservoirs built in the Neo-Byzantine style of the Sacré-Coeur.
 There are sophoras, oaks, and trees from Judea too.

-A statue represents the knight Jean-François de la Barre, from Abbeville near Amiens.
+The statue on the square represents the knight Jean-François de la Barre, native of Abbeville near Amiens.
 The knight was very interested in the philosophy of Voltaire and the Enlightenment in general and frequented the anti-religious and protest circles of Abbeville.
-The Chevalier de la Barre was beheaded and burned in 1766 for his refusal to take off his hat when a religious procession passed.
+The Chevalier de la Barre was beheaded and burned in 1766 to refuse to take off his hat when a religious procession passed.

-There’s a long story behind this process which would deserve a whole article that involves Voltaire and a country in the midst of war against the Enlightenment philosophers and the Encyclopedists.
+There’s a long story behind this process which would deserve a whole article that involves Voltaire and a country amid the war against the Enlightenment philosophers and the Encyclopedists.
 However, everybody agrees on the disproportion between the offense and the punishment executed.

 Poor Chevalier de la Barre had to wait until the French Revolution to see his memory rehabilitated.
 Today, many streets and statues in France bear in mind this tragic judicial episode.
-The statue at Square Nadar represents him looking towards the Sacré-Cœur, of course with his hat on.
+The statue at Square Nadar represents him looking towards the Sacré-Cœur Basilica.
+And, of course, he has his hat on…

-Rue Saint Rustique is the highest point of this map of Montmartre Paris.
+Rue Saint Rustique is the highest point on this map of Montmartre Paris.
 Rue Saint Rustique is not only remarkable for its beauty, but it is also the oldest street on the Butte!
-The street exists since the Middle Ages, although at that time it was only a simple dirt road, marking the border between the seigneuries of Saint-Denis and Montmartre.
+The street has existed since the Middle Ages, although at that time it was only a simple dirt road, marking the border between the seigneuries of Saint-Denis and Montmartre.

-Immortalized by many artists, Rue Saint Rustique remains one of the most picturesque and authentic streets in the neighborhood, with an amazing view over the Sacré Coeur.
-Despite being in the heart of Montmartre, parallel to crazy Rue Norvins, this is the kind of quiet street that locals take to avoid the herds of tourists.
+Immortalized by many artists, Rue Saint Rustique remains one of the most picturesque and authentic Montmartre streets, with a fantastic view over the Sacré Coeur.
+Despite being in the heart of Montmartre, parallel to busy Rue Norvins, this is the kind of quiet street that locals take to avoid the herds of tourists.

-Rue Saint Rustique – 110 m long and 2.60 m wide – was the first street in Paris to become officially a pedestrian in 1973.
+Rue Saint Rustique – 110 m long and 2.60 m wide – was the first street in Paris to officially become a pedestrian street in 1973.